 Share your details below and we'll set up the diagnostic link within 24 hours.
 No commitment — this is a free pilot designed for teacher use and classroom feedback.

-The diagnostic is grounded in physics education research, including the work of Arons, Knight, Chabay & Sherwood, Sherwood & Bernard, and Moore.
-Our physics content has previously been licensed by Cengage.
+The diagnostic is grounded in physics education research, including the work of Arons, Knight, Chabay & Sherwood, and Moore.
+A FundaFirst video on the early history of atomic theory was licensed by National Geographic Learning (Cengage) for a chemistry title.

 The Projectile & Circular diagnostic is strongest when run after the FundaFirst Motion and Newton diagnostics — the projectile bands sit on the kinematics surface the Motion diagnostics map, and the circular-dynamics bands apply the force concepts the Newton modules diagnose.
 It runs cleanly on its own too.
-Four sister diagnostics are also available — Motion, Newton's Laws, Energy, and Momentum — same format, same 48-hour turnaround.
+Eight sister diagnostics are also available — Motion, Newton's Laws, Energy, Momentum, and Oscillations & Waves, Static Electricity, Electric Fields, and Electric Potential — same format, same 48-hour turnaround.